-Founding partner Rachel Love is an accomplished trial attorney who successfully and aggressively defends government entities, government partners, corporations, and individual defendants in complicated and high-stakes litigation.
-Rachel focuses her practice on defense of America’s largest partnership corrections provider, state departments of corrections, and jail systems in civil rights litigation, including defense of 42 U.S.C. § 1983, Bivens, tort actions, class actions, and complex litigation matters.
+Rachel is an accomplished trial attorney who successfully and aggressively defends government entities, government partners, corporations, and individual defendants in complicated and high stakes litigation.
+Rachel focuses her practice on defense of America’s largest partnership corrections provider, state departments of corrections, jail systems, and law enforcement agencies and their officers in civil rights litigation, including defense of 42 U.S.C. § 1983, Bivens and tort actions, class actions, and complex multi-party litigation matters.

 Rachel is respected throughout Arizona and across the nation for specialized defense of corrections and jail systems, and their employees, in excessive force, inmate assault/homicide, employee/inmate sexual assault, inmate suicide, inmate disturbance response, STG/gang management, maximum custody management, classification, conditions of confinement, deliberate indifference to medical needs, retaliation, catastrophic injury, and wrongful death claims filed by inmates and inmate advocacy groups.
 She also specializes in forward-thinking defense of RLUIPA and First Amendment claims filed by inmates and inmate advocacy groups that challenge the provision of religious accommodations and programming in the prison environment, as well as First Amendment claims challenging prison publication policies.

-Rachel is committed to guiding corrections departments, jail systems, their officials and officers, facing challenging litigation and legal issues to successful outcomes, always upholding the principle that those whose mission it is to protect public, personnel and inmate safety, deserve the highest of public respect and the best legal representation and defense.
+Rachel is committed to guiding law enforcement agencies, corrections departments, jail systems, and their officials and officers, to a successful defense against challenging claims.
+She addresses complicated and emerging legal issues head on – while always upholding the principle that those whose mission it is to protect public safety deserve the highest of public respect and the best legal representation and defense.

 Presentations and Publications: